jedidiahhorne/knowledge-management-frontend/RAILWAY_FRONTEND_FIX.md

 This happens when `VITE_API_BASE_URL` is missing the `https://` protocol.

+## Problem 4: Mixed Content Error

+Browser error: "Mixed Content: The page was loaded over HTTPS, but requested an insecure XMLHttpRequest endpoint 'http://...'"

+This happens when `VITE_API_BASE_URL` uses `http://` instead of `https://` in production.

 ## Root Causes

 1. **Vite embeds environment variables at build time**, not runtime.
 If `VITE_API_BASE_URL` isn't set during the Docker build, it defaults to `localhost:8000`.